BinsonBuzz/unraid_rclone_mount/README.md

-# Unraid Rclone Scripts
+# Rclone Mount & Upload Scripts for Plex Users

-Collection of Unraid scripts to create rclone vfs mounts on unraid to allow fast launch times with Plex (or Emby).
-They should work on other systems, just take care with your paths.
+Collection of scripts to create rclone vfs mounts on unraid to allow fast launch times with Plex (or Emby).

 The main thread for more support: